Kirkland, January 15, 2007

 Alex and Andrew were returned to the Redmond Town Center Marriott Hotel, official sponsor of the weekend, to relax before another televised debate at the Kirkland City Hall that evening.
 The hotel has been host to President Bush and the students enjoyed the central location and eating at Marriott's superb restaurant. http://marriott.com/property/propertypage/SEAMC

 “The U.S would be better off if it looked more like the UK,” was chosen by the debaters for the Kirkland show debate.
 This round included light hearted as well as more serious comparisons between the two nations.
-Representing Northwest was Kortney Thoma and Team Captain Jed Nelsen Oxford affirmed the proposition and after the debate the audience voted in favor of the proposition.
+Representing Northwest was Kortney Thoma and Team Captain Jed Nelsen.
+Oxford affirmed the proposition and after the debate the audience voted in favor of the proposition.

 Communications Director Janice Perry presented each debater with a beautifully designed plaque commemorating the debate featuring British and American flags and photos of Oxford and Kirkland.
 She also arranged for snacks for the debaters and audience members to enjoy after the debate.
 Watch the debate streamed on KGOV. http://www.ci.kirkland.wa.us/depart/TV/Video_On_Demand.htm